 Farmers depend on our Grassroots Fund to get through difficult times.
 But this year’s hardships surpassed all prior years, and the fund has run dry.
 Won’t you help us replenish it?
-All gifts made before 2019 will be MATCHED!
+Your gift today will be MATCHED!

 Ronnie’s storm story is hard to believe.
 She had just two days to prepare for Hurricane Michael, with her father-in-law scheduled for open-heart surgery the day before it hit.
 When the hurricane arrived, her small house sheltered her husband, disabled son, visiting aunt, six dogs, and one cat.

 Happy Homestead Farm made it through, but barely.

 Ronnie knows her situation isn’t unique.
 “It’s going to be a challenging winter in every single way.
 But we’re not the first farmers to have had this little puzzle!”